snsinfu/vim-autocommit/README.md

 ### Map :w to autocommit

-More aggressively, you can remap `:w` to do autocommit instead of save.
+You can even remap `:w` to do autocommit instead of save.

 ```vim
 Plug 'snsinfu/vim-autocommit'